davidsavoie1/svelte-specma/README.md

   - `validating`: Boolean.
 Is the store currently validating asynchronously?

   - `error`: Any.
-If value is invalid, validation should have returned any value different than `true` with a short-circuit evaluation.
-Typically a string representing the error description.
+Description of the error.
+Usually a string, but any value different than `true` returned from a predicate function validation.

   - `promise`: A promise of the validation result that resolves when asynchronous validation is completed.
 Property is always set even if result is synchronously available to allow waiting for resolution in any case.